NGO Registration Methods – 1

 |Mode of Succession on Board of Management||Appointment or Election||Appointment or Election by members of the general body||Election by members of the general body|

-NGO Registration Methods in India – 2 For more difference and comparison between Trust, Society and Company you can check here: For more detail of NGO Registration check here (एनजीओ रजिस्ट्रेशन के बारे में पूर्ण जानकारी) – how If you want to Register NGO you can check the detail here for (एनजीओ रजिस्ट्रेशन करवाने के लिए) – NGO Registration
+NGO Registration Methods in India – 2 For more difference and comparison between Company, Society and Trust you can check here: For more detail of NGO Registration check here (एनजीओ रजिस्ट्रेशन के बारे में पूर्ण जानकारी) – how If you want to Register NGO you can check the detail here for (एनजीओ रजिस्ट्रेशन करवाने के लिए) – NGO Registration